HassanKhaled/dogly/readme.md

 ### matches

-this is the path that the js to be exectued in
+this is the path that the `JS` to be exectued in

 ```
   "matches": ["https://*/*"]